Bot Traffic Detection

 Frequency of visits from any single IP address

-Bot traffic detection methods & techniques
+Bot traffic detection techniques & methods

 From a developer’s perspective, there are two ways to detect bots on your site: server-side via log analysis and client-side via JavaScript analysis.